 - It does take a horse eating about one to two pounds of wilted or dried leaves to be affected by the poison.
 That seems like a lot of leaves, considering they weigh as much as air, but have you ever known a horse to turn down a tasty snack in mass quantities?

 NO NO NO NO NO NO

-Signs your horse in is danger from the toxins do damage
+Signs your horse is in danger from the toxins doing damage

-- Your horse will be sluggish, seem to have colic, and probably stop eating.
+- Your horse will be sluggish, have colic, and probably stop eating.
 You will also find dark and discolored gums, a rapid pulse, and almost black urine.

-- The toxins in maple leaves act on the red blood cells of your horse, causing them to fail to carry oxygen.
+- The toxins in maple leaves act on the red blood cells of your horse, causing them to stop carrying oxygen.
 The red blood cells may also break.

 - These events cause a chain reaction in your horse, that essentially clogs the kidneys and puts your horse into an anemic state.

 - Here’s the critical part – once symptoms develop, your horse’s chance of survival decreases.
 If you catch your horse eating maple leaves, call the veterinarian even if he looks fine.